pomdtr/demo.smallweb.live/smallweb/www/index.md

 ---
 title: Smallweb Playground
+favicon: smallweb.svg
 ---

 # Smallweb Playground

+> [!WARNING]
+> The content of this instance will be reset anytime I feel like it.
+> Since this instance is shared, you should not under any circoomstance put credentials in there!

 This is a public shared demo instance of [smallweb](https://smallweb.run) running on fly.io.

-> **⚠️ Do not use this instance for anything important.**
->
-> The content of this instance will be reset anytime I feel like it.
-> Also Since this instance is shared, you should not under any circoomstance put credentials in there!

 ## Usage